 ro.client1 which has the grant type of

 GrantTypes.ResourceOwnerPassword.
-That means we need to provide username and password of a user or owner when we want to use this client.
+That means we need to provide username and password along with client id and its secret when we want to use this client.
 So we should create our users to use them with our

 ro.client1, if we want to access the API that had policy.